Continuum Limit of Dendritic Deposition: Introduction

-Given the importance of $\gamma$ for understanding dendrite formation across the microscopic and continuum scales, here, we reexamine this quantity using an updated Brownian dynamics simulation approach.
+Given that determining the value of $\gamma$ is critical for understanding the continuum limit of dendritic deposition, here, we reexamine this exponent using an updated Brownian dynamics simulation approach.
 We improve on past simulation studies in four ways.
 First, we use a corrected simulation algorithm \cite{erbanReactiveBoundaryConditions2007, singerPartiallyReflectedDiffusion2008}.
-Fixing the probability that the particle deposits onto the cluster upon contact, as is standard, makes achieving timestep convergence impossible \cite{halseyElectrodepositionDiffusionLimited1990, mayersSuppressionDendriteFormation2012}.
+While previous authors fixed the probability that the particle deposits onto the cluster upon contact, this procedure makes achieving timestep convergence impossible \cite{halseyElectrodepositionDiffusionLimited1990, mayersSuppressionDendriteFormation2012}.
 Instead, the sticking probability must be a function of the timestep.
 Second, we carefully evaluate the convergence of $\gamma$ as the \textda number is taken to zero.
-Third, we examine the CTD transition in two dimensions at much smaller values of the \textda number than those used to study the continuum limit in previous work \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
+Third, we examine the CTD transition in two dimensions at much smaller values of the \textda number than those used to probe the continuum limit in previous work \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
 As part of this process, we generate clusters containing hundreds of millions of particles, orders of magnitude larger than the largest cluster sizes reported so far.
 Finally, we also investigate, for the first time, the scaling of the CTD transition in three dimensions.